ajdruff/moonbot/README.md

     dryRun: true,
     };

+> - live: false - run in coinbase sandbox,otherwise live
+> - dryRun:true; instead of submitting trades, outputs request values

 ## Usage

 Defaults are 'failsafe', so will pull from Sandbox environment using Dry Run mode.

 Dry Run will call any API that only reads from the API but will not perform any writes.

+This is a simple library that you can use to build your own bot.

+Create your Node.js file, example.tsc

 Import